cloudmesh/classes/_sources/i523/assignments/assignments.rst.txt

-Please fill out the `Survey <https://goo.gl/forms/25LQnC5kUOUmM4DV2>`_ to let us help you better with the course
+Please fill out the `Survey <https://goo.gl/forms/25LQnC5kUOUmM4DV2>`_ to let us help you better with the course s

 Video V1
 ^^^^^^^^

-    Watch Videos in Section 1: Units 1 and 2 at the Course Page :doc:`course`
+    Watch Videos in Section 1: Units 1 and 2 at the Course Page :doc:`../course`

 Video V2
 ^^^^^^^^
     Watch Videos in Section 2: Units 3, 4, and 5.
 Note these units
-    have overlap with Unit 2 of Section 1. (see :doc:`course`)
+    have overlap with Unit 2 of Section 1. (see :doc:`../course`)

 Discussion d1
 ^^^^^^^^^^^^^